How to Buy Shares in Australia

 What is the stock market?

-The Australian Securities Exchange (ASX) is the largest in Australia and contains over 2,000 companies with a market capitalisation over $2 trillion (AUD).
+The Australian Securities Exchange (ASX) is the largest in Australia and contains approximately 2,300 companies with a total market capitalisation over $2 trillion (AUD).

 Why do companies list on an exchange?